facelessuser/coloraide/docs/src/markdown/colors/jzazbz.md

 # Jzazbz

-/// failure | The Jzazbz color space is not registered in `Color` by default
+/// success | The Jzazbz color space is registered in `Color` by default
 ///

 /// html | div.info-container